 Traditional vaccines introduce your immune system to a virus or bacteria so it can develop antibodies against them.
 This is the technique used to develop CoronaVac, a COVID-19 vaccine from China that’s used in many countries, but not the United States.
 The Pfizer and Moderna vaccines operate slightly differently by using messenger RNA (mRNA), which teaches your body to create the proteins to activate your immune system, as Gallagher explained.

-The two days after your shot are when you are most likely to experience common side effects like:
+For your first and second vaccination: The two days after your shot are when you are most likely to experience common side effects like:

 - pain, redness, and swelling where you got the shot (usually the muscle just below your shoulder)